samdrew/stata-intro/README.md

 ---

 `replace` allows values to be set for pre-existing variables.
 Be wary when using this as it will change the original variables irrevocably.
+Because of this risk it outputs changes that have been made, so that they are not missed.

 ```
 replace [variable] = [value] *in [index]* *if [condition]*